ManticoreGamesInc/platform-documentation/src/tutorials/template_reference.md

     </video>
 </div>

+### Republish a Template

-This will update the template for your project personally, but in order to update a template that has been published to **Community Content**, we will need to re-publish the template.
+Updating templates with change all the instances in your game, but to update the version that has been published to **Community Content**, we will need to re-publish the template.

-In your **Project Content**, find the published template that you wish to update.
-Right click the template, and click "**Republish**".
-It'll bring up the same window as for publishing a template, so that you may update the description if you like.
+1. In your **Project Content** window.
+2. Find the **My Shared Content** folder on the right side.
+3. Right click the template, and select **Republish**.
+4. In the publishing prompt, add a description of the most recent changes to the **Release Notes** section, so that creators know what to expect.

 ![Republish](../img/EditorManual/Art/RepublishTemplate.png "Republish"){: .center}

-"**Download Latest**" will update your local project template with whatever the most recent published version of the template exists on **Community Content**.
+Creators will be able to get updates to the template by right-clicking the template and selecting **Download Latest**.

 ### Reset a Deinstanced Template

-When you make a change to an instance of a template, the text turns *teal*{: style="color: var(--core-color-deinstanced)"} and it is "**Deinstanced**".
-There might be times when you don't like the changes you've made, and you would like to return to your original template.
+Another benefit of templates is creating a saved version of an model that can be restored.

-To do this, right click the template within the Hierarchy and select "**Reset to Template**".
-This will revert the template back to the original design!
+To revert the template back to the original design, right click the template within the **Hierarchy** and select **Reset to Template**.

 ## Using Templates from Other Creators